BwanaQ/IP4/README.md

 The user would like to.... :

-- Log in
+- Log in to view blog posts
+- comment on blog posts
+- view the most recent posts
+- an email alert when a new post is made by joining a subscription.
+- see random quotes on the site
-- Select the ones they prefer
+- create a blog from the application.
-- See the top news articles from that news source
-- See the image, description and time the news article was created Click on an article and read it fully from the news source
+- delete comments that I find insulting or degrading.
+- update or delete blogs I have created.

 ## Installation / Setup instruction